ioverho/nlp1-alignment/files/slides.md

 :: left ::

-- Good responses are **non-stationary** and **context-dependent**
+Response 'goodness' is **non-stationary** and **context-dependent**
   - Different cultures react differently to the same language

-- Usually subtle differences make all the difference
+Differences are subtle, but make all the difference

-- No statistical measure can be defined
+No statistical measure can be defined

 :: right ::